Marstronix218/hierarchical-todo-list-app/README.md

 4. **Add Subtasks**
    - Click the "+Sub" button on any task
    - Enter the subtask title and click "Add"
-   - You can nest tasks up to 3 levels deep
+   - You can nest tasks without a depth limit

 5. **Manage Tasks**
    - **Complete**: Click the checkbox to mark complete
    - **Collapse**: Click the ▼ button to hide subtasks
+   - **Reorder**: Use ⬆️ / ⬇️ buttons to change task order
-   - **Move**: Click "Move" to transfer to another list (top-level only)
+   - **Move**: Click "↔️" to transfer to another list or parent
+   - **Drag & Drop**: Drag tasks onto other tasks or into list drop zones
-   - **Delete**: Click "Delete" to remove the task and all subtasks
+   - **Delete**: Click "🗑️" to remove the task and all subtasks

 ### Key Features Demo